 Favorite bar?

 Line Brew on Tole Bi Street.
 They brew their own beer and the IPA is genuinely excellent.
-A pint is about 1,200 KZT ($2.60).
+A pint runs about 1,200 KZT ($2.60).
 The atmosphere is relaxed, mostly locals, live music some nights.

-For cocktails, ABC on Dostyk Avenue does creative drinks in a setting that would be $25 per cocktail in New York.
+For cocktails, ABC on Dostyk Avenue does creative drinks in a setting that would cost $25 per cocktail in New York.
 Here, they're 3,000-4,000 KZT ($6.50-8.60).

 Is there anything tourists should avoid?